tsparticles/angular/README.md

     /* AppComponent */
   ],
   imports: [
-    /* other imports */ ParticlesModule /* ParticlesModule is required*/,
+    /* other imports */ NgxParticlesModule /* NgxParticlesModule is required*/,
   ],
   providers: [],
   bootstrap: [